 What to pack on a bike trip will be different for everyone.
-It will heavily depend on your destination, weather, and the individual needs of the travelers.
+It will heavily depend on your destination, the weather, and the individual needs of the travelers.
 With that being said, there are certain items that will remain applicable for all.
 Below is a motorcycle trip checklist of such items that you should consider packing on your next ride.

 The list below is quite an exhaustive one.
 I am not saying that you need to pack for all of them.
 Just take a look, remove items that you do not need, finalize the list for you, and keep it handy as you start preparing for your motorcycle trip.

 Motorcycle Trip Checklist

 If you think there are some items that can be added to the list below, please feel free to suggest them in the comments section towards the bottom of this page.